European Research Council (ERC) PhD studentship - Edition of a section of the Avestan Yasna

 VERY IMPORTANT: Please note you must complete STEP 1 BEFORE completing STEP 2.

-You must apply for this scholarship via the scholarship on-line application, which will be available HERE on 23 January 2018.
+You must apply for this scholarship via the scholarship on-line application, which is available HERE

 Once you have completed STEP 1, please complete STEP 2 below